MaxenceDC/MaxenceDC/README.md

 ## My Projects

-Currently, I am trying to solve the majority of the challenges proposed in [this repository](https://github.com/MaxenceDC/ProgrammingChallenges).
+Currently, I am trying to solve the majority of the challenges proposed in [this repository](https://github.com/MaxenceDC/ProgrammingChallenges)!
-I am also working on the website of my [local college's newspaper](https://github.com/LeLyceen)!